Govindpur Jhakhraha: Climate

 The village has temperate monsoon type climate but extremes of winter and summer are experienced.
-During winter (December–January) and hot summer months of May–June, people prefer to keep their business on hold.
+During cold winter (December–January) and hot summer (May–June) months, people prefer to keep their business on hold.
 However, the monotony of hot summer is broken with lichi, mango and marriage.
-Fagun and Chaitra (Feb-March) are the months of Vasant (Spring) celebrated by worshipping Goddess Saraswati.
+Fagun and Chaitra (February–March) are the months of Vasant (Spring) celebrated by worshipping Goddess Saraswati.
 Similarly, the mild weather of Ashwin and Kartik (October–November) is enjoyed with fervour of Durga Puja, Diwali and Chhath Puja.
 The Southwest monsoon arrives here during mid-June and accounts for most of the rainfall extending from June to September.
 The occasional rainfall is experienced with the retreating southwest monsoon before the start of winter.

 Demographics

 As per 2001 Census of India, the population of village was 1260.
 Population statistics of Govindpur Jhakhraha as per 2011 census is as below: